philtherobot/charge/stirrup/doc/design.md

 ### Usage scenarios

 Stirrup is primarily intended to support the creation of small programs.
 Those small programs could be:
-- Programs that would normally be implemented with Python because there is a need for variables and some computation that cannot be easily done in Bash or Windows Batch.
+- Programs that would best be implemented with a general purpose programming language because there is a need for variables, functions and classes.
+These things cannot be easily done in Bash or Windows Batch.
 Maybe because it genuinely is difficult or you do not know how to write the program in Python or a shell script language but you do know how to write it in C++.
 - Programs that require lots of interaction with executables.
 Piping executables between themselves and with files, capturing the output, feeding input, etc.
 - Programs that manipulate the filesystem.
 Copy, delete and list files for example.